 Neglecting AC maintenance can have serious consequences for homeowners.

-Firstly, it can lead to decreased efficiency and increased energy bills.
-AC units that are not properly maintained may have clogged filters and dirty coils, which can restrict airflow and cause the unit to work harder than necessary.
+First, it can reduce efficiency and increase energy bills.
+AC units that are not properly maintained may have clogged filters and dirty coils, which can restrict airflow and cause the unit to operate more efficiently.
 This leads to increased energy consumption and higher utility bills.

-Furthermore, neglecting AC maintenance can result in decreased reliability of the unit.
+Furthermore, neglecting AC maintenance can reduce the unit’s reliability.
 Over time, components may wear out or become damaged, leading to breakdowns or malfunctions.
-This can be especially problematic during hot summer when reliable cooling is essential for comfort and health.
+This can be especially problematic during hot summers when reliable cooling is essential for comfort and health.

-In extreme cases, neglecting AC maintenance can even result in the need for costly repairs or premature replacement of the unit.
+In extreme cases, neglecting AC maintenance can lead to costly repairs or premature unit replacement.

-Regular maintenance, including professional AC installation, can help prevent these issues by ensuring that the unit functions optimally and any potential problems are identified and addressed before they become significant issues.
+Regular maintenance, including professional AC installation, can help prevent these issues by ensuring the unit operates optimally and that potential problems are identified and addressed before they become significant.

 What Does an AC Maintenance Technician Do?